m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

 ```

 Now that we have discussed what the output represents for the snake,
-the carefully chosen spacing allows you to recall everything that we just discussed quickly.
+the carefully chosen spacing allows you to recall everything that we discussed.

  - We started with the snake in some configuration.
  - (0) A new head position was added and the tail position was deleted because the snake was unfed.